puentesarrin/bonzo/docs/releases/next.rst

 *Very soon*

-- Added Sphinx docs and ReadTheDocs.
+- Added Sphinx docs and ReadTheDocs_ configuration.
 - :mod:`tornado.log` is used to log records from :mod:`bonzo.server`.
 - Improved test suite to cover the :mod:`bonzo.__init__` and :mod:`bonzo.testing` modules.